06/04/2026 - 06/05/20268:00 AM CDT start timeLogan, West VirginiaOnline (Schedule in ET)

 Program materials in hard copy

 All attendees will receive access to the program materials in electronic form.
-The link to the electronic materials will be sent via email no later than Thursday, May 29, 2025.
+The link to the electronic materials will be sent via email 1-2 days prior to the event.

 Attendees (in person and online) who would like hard copy of the materials may purchase them for an additional $100 as indicated on the registration form.